 The ransomware files contained or linked to these emails (one example is trojans) can deliver the attack through a variety of means.
 However, the most common type of email attack involves enabling macros on a target device.

-Enabling macros lets the unauthorized party install ransomware or other malware from an outside source.
+Enabling macros allows unauthorized parties to install ransomware or other malware from external sources.
 These, in turn, could be used to infect other devices in a network, ultimately allowing the attacker to hold the system or data hostage.

 External Storage Media

-Avoiding this type of attack involves a combination of user education as well as the installation of security systems that are designed to counter ransomware.
+Avoiding this type of attack involves a combination of user education and the installation of security systems designed to counter ransomware.
 Banning unvetted external devices from being used in a network can also prevent ransomware attacks from being carried out this way.

 Compromised Websites